 What is Athletics?

-Most people immediately just think of track and field.
-However, the sport of athletics involves much more than just track and field events.
+Most people immediately think of athletics as track and field.
+However, the sport of athletics involves much more than these events.

-The sport is divided into two main areas:
+The sport is divided into two main disciplines:

-- Track & Field Events – All events are held within a stadium and involve the three fundamental movement skills of running, jumping and throwing.
+- Track & Field – All events are held within a stadium and involve the three fundamental movement skills of running, jumping, and throwing.

-- Non-Stadia Events – This refers to all other athletic events that do not occur within a stadium, such as cross country, road, mountain running and ultra-distance.
+- Cross Country, Road and Trail – This refers to running events that do not occur within a stadium, such as cross country, road, trail, mountain, and ultra-distance.
 Collectively these are known as Out of Stadia events.

 Athletics Canterbury organised events cater for participants of all ages from children aged 7+, through to senior and masters’ athletes.
 Clubs may also cater for younger children with age specific activities.

-You have the opportunity to compete in track & field and non-stadia events depending on your passion.
-You can join a club where you will receive some guidance and coaching, or you can compete as community member.
+You can join a club where you will receive some guidance and coaching, or you can compete as a CanRun community member.
 Athletics is not just for the elite.
 We cater of all levels of abilities.
 The choice is yours.

 It’s easy for us to feel overwhelmed at the moment with the pace and direction of change.
 Our foremost purpose is to help, even a little, with the struggles we are all having, big and small.
 Most of us understand the benefits of moving, both for our mental and physical health.
 Can Run has always been about encouraging those benefits to be experienced in our community.